-How To: Do a static V-hold ab exercise
+How to Do a static V-hold ab exercise

 This exercise is challenging!
 The static V-hold is a fairly simple exercise to perform.
 But if done correctly and at the right time, it can be very demanding.
 This exercise is most effective when performed as the last in a series of ab exercises; or basically, when the abs are completely fatigued.